JustcallmeErik/datalogicalthinking-HT25-group2/README.md

 To read more about this project we suggest looking at the github pages page where you will be able to read about the considerations, limitations and challenges.

+>[!NOTE]
+> The dataset used in this project is gathered from IMDB.
+Although IMDB claims on their website that they have an unbiased rating system, we do not have access to their algorithm and can’t validate the reliability of this claim.
+We want you to be aware of potential biases that exist within our algorithm.
+Research has shown that in general the rating "community" has a strong male perspective as men tend to write more movie reviews than women.
+As an example from our dataset we can see that all of the top 10 most occurring directors are male.
+You can read more about this on the Dataset page.

 To run this application you will need to have:
 An IDE that can read python and JSON files
 A Python debugger